reactioncommerce/reaction-component-library/package/src/components/CheckoutActions/v1/CheckoutActions.md

             actionAlerts["1"] = {
               alertType: "warning",
               title: "The address you entered may be incorrect or incomplete.",
-              message: "Please review our suggestion below, and choose which version you’d like to use.
+              message: "Please review your entered address below.
 Possible errors are shown in red."
             };

             return {